top of page

 Wired vs. Non-Wired

 • Underwired styles provide more separation and shaping.
-They may be smoother and reduce breast rub, especially in encapsulation designs.
+The cups may be smoother and reduce any rubbing or chafing on the breast, especially in encapsulation designs.

 • Non-wired styles tend to be more minimizing and compressive.
 They're great for those who dislike underwire or prefer more flexibility.